techidaily/site-win11-tips/source/_posts/mastering-multi-screen-setup-on-windows-11.md

 ### Display Orientations

  Further down in the list of settings for the individual monitors, under the**Scale & Layout** section, is an option for altering the orientation of a monitor.
-This allows you to change the position of the bottom on the monitor allowing you to[rotate your Windows display device by 90 degrees](https://www.makeuseof.com/tag/rotate-windows-display/) .
+This allows you to change the position of the bottom on the monitor allowing you to [rotate your Windows display device by 90 degrees](https://www.makeuseof.com/tag/rotate-windows-display/) .

  You can alter the orientation of a monitor to display content in portrait mode instead of landscape.